rotundasoftware/parcelify/README.md

 Output css or other bundles based on the [browserify](http://browserify.org/) dependency graph.

-* Use npm packages for reusable interface components.
+* Use npm packages for interface components with styles and templates.
-* Easily include transforms for scss, less, etc. on a per-package basis.
+* Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
 * Rebuild bundles automatically with watch mode.

 Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this project into reality.